Specialist Mentor:Mental Health (MH) – Ref: SMHM002

 Optimum Student Support provides highly specialised, individually tailored academic and mental health support services to students who are in receipt of Disabled Students’ Allowance (DSA).
-We are passionate in supporting our students to address any barriers they may face towards their learning which are created by a particular impairment, e.g. mental-health conditions or autistic spectrum disorder (ASD).
+We are passionate in supporting our students to address any barriers they may face towards their learning.

-At Optimum Student support, we pride ourselves on employing only the best mentors to contribute to making a difference to our students.
-Due to the expansion of our specialist service, we are looking to expand our team of dedicated and experienced support mentors at the University of Reading.
+At Optimum Student Support, we pride ourselves on employing only the best mentors to contribute to supporting students to succeed academically and prepare them for a seamless transition into the professional world.
+Due to the expansion of our specialist service, we are looking to expand our team of dedicated and experienced Specialist Mentor:Mental Health

 About the role